lars-frogner/Backstaff/README.md

 The above command will only include the default features.
 You can specify additional features by adding the `--features` option, e.g. `cargo install --features=pickle,tracing,hdf5 ...`.
 The `--no-default-features` flag can be used to disable the default features, and the `--all-features` flag can be used to include all features.

-If installing with the `netcdf` feature, you may have to inform the build system about the location of the root folder of the NetCDF installation (that is, the parent folder of the `lib` folder where the actual `libnetcdf` library is located).
-This can be done with the `NETCDF_DIR` environment variable:
+If installing with the `hdf5` feature, you may have to inform the build system about the location of the root folder of the HDF5 installation (that is, the parent folder of the `lib` folder where the actual `libhdf5` library is located).
+This can be done with the `HDF5_DIR` environment variable:
 ```
-NETCDF_DIR=/path/to/netcdf/root
+HDF5_DIR=/path/to/hdf5/root
 cargo install ...
 ```

-The approach for the `hdf5` feature is completely analogous:
+For the `netcdf` feature, we may additionally need to inform about the NetCDF library, which can be done in a completely analogous way:
 ```
 HDF5_DIR=/path/to/hdf5/root
+NETCDF_DIR=/path/to/netcdf/root
 cargo install ...
 ```